jonnyleealas/data-structures-algorithms/udemy/singlyLinkedList/reverse.md

-# Reversing a linked list
+# Reversing a linked list in place
 ```
 reverse(){
   let node = this.head;